google/google-api-ruby-client-samples/drive/README.md

 2. If you are not already logged into your Google account, you will be prompted to log in.
 If you are logged into multiple Google accounts, you will be asked to select one account to use for the authorization.
-3. Copy the code you're given after browsing to the link, and paste it into the prompt `Enter authorization code:`.
-Click **Enter**.
+3. The application automatically receives the authentication code and resumes operation.

 When you finish these steps, `document.txt` is now stored in Google Drive.
 The command-line samples print Information about the Google Drive file to the screen.